 If you don’t have an account with LinkedIn, I have only one thing to ask…

-Not only is LinkedIn finally “coming of age” as a recruiting tool, but it is also recognized as a marketing tool.
+Not only is LinkedIn finally “coming of age” as a recruiting tool (and some people will contest this!), but it is also recognized as a marketing tool.

 Meaning, without it, you are waisting a powerful, free resource in your marketing plans.